-- b.
+- a.
+The four highest-ranking teams will advance to the Semifinal Rounds. - b.
 The highest-ranking team will argue against the lowest-ranking team.
 The higher-ranked team will choose which side to represent. - c.
-Each team will be scored on a combination of its average memorial score and average oral score (1/3 memorial and 2/3 oral). - d.
+Each team will be scored on a combination of its average memorial score and average oral score (one-third memorial and two-thirds oral). - d.
 Each team's school will be compared to its opponent's score in that round, and the winning team in that courtroom will advance.
-(Scores from teams in one room will not be compared to scores of teams in another room.) - e.
+(Scores from teams in one courtroom will not be compared to scores of teams in another courtroom.) - e.
 In the event of a tie, the team winning the highest percentage of judges' ballots will advance. - f.
 If a tie occurs on ballots, the team with the higher memorial score will advance. - g.
 The two highest-ranking teams will advance to the Final Round, based on memorial scores and oral scores earned during the Semifinal Round.
 Advancement will be determined in the manner described in subsections G(3)(c)-(f) above.